Research and Studies

 There were numerous research works conducted on intellectual property and infringements of intellectual property rights, as well as detrimental consequences caused by infringements of these rights to various branches of industry and entire economy, and the European Observatory on Infringements of Intellectual Property Rights at EUIPO published, independently or in cooperation with other authorities, a number of studies dealing with these issues.

-The study titled Intellectual Property Rights Intensive Industries and Economic Performance in the European Union stands out as particularly noteworthy in showing that intellectual property rights intensive industries accounted for 39% of economic output and 26% of employment in the European Union and indicating that intellectual property rights intensive industries are integral to GDP, employment and trade; furthermore, they accounted for most of the EU’s trade with the rest of the world having thus generated a trade surplus.
-Wages paid to employees in these industries are 46% higher in relation to wages in other industries; IPR-intensive industries have also proved most resilient to negative impacts of the economic crisis.
+The study titled Intellectual Property Rights Intensive Industries and Economic Performance in the European Union stands out as particularly noteworthy.
+The study shows that intellectual property rights intensive industries accounted for 45% of economic output, 29.2% of employment in the European Union in total and indicate that these industries are integral to GDP, employment and trade; furthermore, they account for most of the EU’s trade with the rest of the world thus generating a trade surplus.
+These industries employ 63 million citizens of the European Union.

 The next particularly noteworthy study is titled European Citizens and Intellectual Property: Perception, Awareness and Behaviour dealing with perception of intellectual property by citizens of the European Union and their attitudes and habits towards copyright-protected content and other subject matter of protection.